 I know those prices are pretty crazy but don’t click away yet!
 There’s a super easy way to get a HUGE discount on your Glacier Express tickets.

-If you are planning on taking more than one train during your Switzerland or Europe adventures, you should look into getting a rail pass.
+If you are planning on taking more than one train during your Switzerland or Europe adventures, you should look into getting a rail pass or travel pass.

 What is a rail pass?